-Siem Offshore Contractors recorded operating revenues of USD 132.3 million (2014: 101.5 million).
+Siem Offshore Contractors (SOC) recorded operating revenues of USD193.8 million (2015: USD132.3 million).
 The projects within SOC are accounted for using the percentage-of-completion method and profit margins are not recorded until the respective project’s offshore operation has reached a minimum of 25% technical completion.
 This has an impact on the overall percentage of operating margin for Siem Offshore on a consolidated basis.
 Total project margin before administrative expense of USD30.0 million (2015: USD17.5million) was recognized on projects.

 The Company’s target includes zero personal injuries, no harm to the environment and no damage to or loss of equipment and property.

-Following a slight setback at the beginning of the year, the HSEQ performance improved during 2015 with no Lost Time Injuries throughout the fleet.
-Considerable efforts are made on various levels to ensure this positive trend continues in 2016.
+The HSEQ performance improved during 2016 with no Lost Time Injuries throughout the fleet.
+Considerable efforts are made on various levels to ensure this positive trend continues in 2017.

 The number of safety reports is steady, and it is believed that the ongoing training in Root Cause Analysis will ensure improved understanding of incidents in the fleet, which in turn will prevent future incidents.
-On board and ashore we believe that the transfer of experience is an important factor to create a professional HSEQ culture and continuously improve our HSEQ performance.
+On board and ashore, we believe that the transfer of experience is an important factor to create and maintain a professional HSEQ culture and continuously improve our HSEQ performance.

-By nature, anchor-handling is one of the most demanding operations in the offshore sector.
-Siem Offshore puts great emphasis on a safe work environment and appropriate time for adequate preparations for every job operation.
+By nature, anchor-handling is one of the most demanding operations in the OSV sector.
+Siem Offshore puts great emphasis on a safe work environment and appropriate time for preparations of every job operation.

-SOC is now an established prime contractor for the installation, post-lay trenching, termination and testing of submarine composite cables for the inner array grid of offshore wind farms (“OWF”) and for export to shore.
-SOC has been technically successful in executing the works scope by utilising the Company’s fleet of large and high quality DP-2 installation vessels, in combination with its experienced offshore and onshore organisations.
+SOC is a well-established prime contractor for the installation, post-lay trenching, termination and testing of submarine composite cables for the inner array grid of offshore wind farms (“OWF”) and for export to shore.
+SOC has been successful in executing the work offshore by utilising primarily the Company’s specialized new-built vessels, Siem Aimery (Cable Layer) and Siem Moxie (Installation Support), both supported by our experienced offshore and onshore organisation.

 Safety & Environment

-The tendering activities increased during the first quarter of 2016 and further tenders are expected during 2016.
-SOC has established itself as a reliable turnkey contractor within the offshore renewable energy industry and further contract awards are expected.
-Overall, the financial year 2015 was a successful year for SOC and this trend is expected to continue in 2016 and beyond.
+The tendering activity has been high throughout the year and continues into 2017.
+SOC has established itself as a reliable turnkey contractor within the offshore renewable energy industry and is well positioned in its segment for the future.
+Overall, the financial year 2016 was a successful year for SOC and this trend is expected to continue in 2017 and beyond.